Sergey Chilikov

-Sergey Chilikov (Сергей Геннадьевич Чиликов) (born 1953 in Kilemary, Mari ASSR; died June 21, 2020, Yoshkar-Ola, Republic of Mari El) is a Russian photographer.
+Sergey Chilikov (Сергей Геннадьевич Чиликов) (born 1953 in Kilemary, Mari ASSR; died 21 June 2020, Yoshkar-Ola, Republic of Mari El) was a Russian photographer.

 Chilikov graduated from the philosophical faculty with a Ph.D.
 Until 1991, he had been teaching in the universities of Yoshkar-Ola.
 In 1993, he published his first book on analytical philosophy titled “Artseg.
 The Owner of a Thing or Ontology of Subjectiveness”.

 Chilikov started as a photographer in 1976 in the creative group “The Fact” (Chilikov, Mikhailov, Evlampiev, Likhosherst, Voetskiy).
-From 1980 to 1989, he had been running “Analytical exhibitions of Photography” and the annual open-air photography festival on Kundysh river.
+From 1980 to 1989, he ran “Analytical exhibitions of Photography” and the annual open-air photography festival on Kundysh river.
 In 1988, Chilikov took part in the retrospective exhibitions of the “Fact” Group in Moscow titled “On the Kashirka”.
-Since 1989, he photographed the journey over Soviet Union cities and towns.
+Since 1989, he photographed the journey through former Soviet Union cities and towns.

-Recently he has exhibited his photographic essays “Photo Provocations”, “The Countryside Glam”, “The Beach”, “The Gambling”, “The Philosophy of a Journey” and others at “Fashion and Style in Photography” and “Photobiennale” in Moscow, and "Les Rencontres d'Arles" in France (2002).
+He exhibited his photographic essays “Photo Provocations”, “The Countryside Glam”, “The Beach”, “The Gambling”, “The Philosophy of a Journey” and others at “Fashion and Style in Photography” and “Photobiennale” in Moscow, and "Les Rencontres d'Arles" in France (2002).

 Chilikov lived in Yoshkar-Ola and in Moscow.